house-of-wizards-dao/house-of-wizards-website/posts/inktober25.md

 ---
 title: 'Wizard Inktober Concluded!'
-date: '2025-11-02'
+date: '2025-11-11'
 ---

-The first-ever [Wizard Inktober](https://houseofwizards.xyz/inktober) came to an end.
-It was amazing to see all the creative submissions throughout the month.
+As the first-ever [Wizard Inktober](https://houseofwizards.xyz/inktober) comes to a close, a trace of magic still lingers in the air.
+For thirty-one days, artists and wizards from across the Runiverse conjured incredible creations from ink and imagination—each one a spark that added to the growing light of the Cult.

-We are extremely grateful for everyone who participated, bringing their unique vision and talent to each prompt.
-We also want to thank the Cult members who helped make this event possible through their support and engagement.
+We’re deeply grateful to everyone who joined the gathering, bringing their unique vision and creative spirit to every prompt.
+A special thanks goes to the Cult members whose support and enthusiasm helped shape this event into something truly unforgettable.

-Each day we had to pick one piece from the submissions, which was often difficult given the quality and creativity on display.
-The winner could decide to take a cash prize or receive a warrior of their choice.
-We are happy to say that every winner chose to receive a warrior at least once, so we have a few new cult members!
+Each day, the judges faced an almost impossible challenge—choosing just one piece among so many works of talent and wonder.
+The winner could claim either a treasure of gold or a warrior of their choosing.
+To our delight, every winner chose to receive a warrior at least once, meaning the Cult has welcomed several new members into its ranks.

-Here's a submission from each artist who won at least one day.
+Below you’ll find a glimpse of the artistry that defined this magical month—a selection from each artist who claimed victory at least once during the first Wizard Inktober.
+May their creations continue to inspire others to summon new worlds from imagination and ink.

 ### [javierece](https://www.instagram.com/javierece/)
 ![javierece](/img/blog/javierece.jpg)